miroR/uncenz/README.md

 string dumpcap with tcpdump.
 But I'm in no hurry yet to try and accomodate for Tcpdump, as Dumpcap is faily good too.

+Uncenz can as be useful in various sorts of network problems analysis completely unrelated to censorship, but my primary motivation to write it was uncovering censorship related network problems ;-) .

-Uncenz is a set of scripts for my method of engaging against censorship by documenting it to be able to call public or institutional attention, as well as discovering and documenting intrusion/other attacks to be able to seek help.
+So Uncenz is a set scripts for, among other uses, my method of engaging against censorship by documenting it to be able to call public or institutional attention, as well as discovering and documenting intrusion/other attacks to be able to seek help.

 The latter is often (not always, can have completely different motives, e.g. theft, behind it, documenting of which being equally or, some would say, more